handiko/Improvement-to-an-existing-strategy/README.md

 //+------------------------------------------------------------------+

 ```
-The parameter values in the code above are already optimized as per the rules in the previous section.
+The code's parameters have been optimized according to the rules in the previous section.

 ## The Results
-The picture below shows how the improvement created several new trading entries that are created simultaneously with the sell stop order.
-Many of them are covering the sell stop trade that failed to reach TP and reversed back to SL.
+The image below illustrates how the improvement generates new trading entries.
+These entries are created simultaneously with the sell stop order and are designed to cover sell stop trades that reverse back to SL before hitting their take-profit target.

 ### Before
 ![](./improvement-opportunity.png)